How Much Do Your Hacked Accounts Cost on the Dark Web?

 As the world took an exerted leap into the digital realm during the pandemic, hackers leaped right in after them.
 Naturally, their favorite marketplace, the dark web, has been buzzing with activity.

-If you’ve ever had an account hacked, the chances are that it ended up on the dark web, several clicks away from a stranger’s possession.
+If you’ve ever had an account hacked, the chances are it ended up on the dark web, several clicks away from a stranger’s possession.

 What Is the Dark Web?

-The main reason cybercriminals flock to the dark web is the anonymity it provides.
-Using a special browser such as Tor, a user’s internet connection is bounced through many different relays, making the connection almost impossible to track.
+Cybercriminals flock to the dark web mainly because of its anonymity.
+Using a special browser such as Tor, a user’s internet connection is bounced through many relays, making the connection almost impossible to track.

 Check out this quick video detailing the dark web: